 - How do you care for your calves?

-Can I visit the farm and see the cows?
+Can I visit your family farm in Somerset and see the cows?

-How much milk does a cow generally produce in a year?
+How much milk does an organic cow generally produce in a year?

 Around 12,200 pints over 305 days on average.
 That’s around 40 pints a day.

-- Can I visit the farm and see the cows?
+- Can I visit your family farm in Somerset and see the cows?

 Keep up with everything happening in the valley...